ugwuonas/COVID19-Data-Importation/README.md

     This is an SQL file containing all the queries used to analyze and generate insight from the data.
 - ### Outputs folder
     This folder contains screenshots of the outputs from running the queries.

-## COVID-19 Data Import
-The Covid 19 pandemic has wreaked havoc and led to the dramatic loss of lives and livelihoods.
-Its impact continues to affect the way we live and interact.
-In this project, I analyzed sample data related to COVID-19 cases as recorded from January 2019 to December 2020.

 ## Prerequisites
 Before running the code, ensure that the following prerequisites are met: